DevFalkon/SinoWaves/README.md

-the executable will be in the dist folder move dist\main.exe to the root directory delete the build and venv folders
+the executable will be in the dist folder move dist\main.exe to the root directory delete the build and venv folders, and main.py file